 Key Market Stats:

-- Rents in Huntsville increased by an average of 9% over the past year, according to RENTCafé.
+- Rents in Huntsville have increased by an average of 9% year-over-year.

 - 40% of the housing units in Huntsville rent for between $701 and $1,000 per month.

-- Neighborhoods in Huntsville with the highest rents include Piedmont, Thornton Acres, and The Ridge where average rents range from between $1,081 and $1,252 per month.
+- Neighborhoods in Huntsville with the highest rents include Wrightland-Jacobs Cove, Summerfield-Phillips Creek, and The Ridge where rents range from between $1,133 and $1,236 per month.

 Historic Price Changes & Housing Affordability